 Student accommodation charges are discussed by the Treasurer in Hilary Term with representatives of the JCR and MCR.
 The final charges for the following year are then reviewed by Finance Committee and agreed by Governing Body every Trinity Term.
 Graduates will be communicated with during the summer vacation with guidance on the fees and accommodation charges to which they will be subject.
 Fees and charges are billed prior to the start of each term, which together with any unpaid balances brought forward from the previous term must be paid by Friday of 1st week.
-A second battels statement (bill) is circulated before the end of 3rd week, incorporating miscellaneous charges (including vacation residence).
-This must be paid by Friday of 4th week.
+A second battels statement (bill) is circulated before the end of 3rd week, of 4th week.
 If for any reason you are unable to pay by this date, you must contact the College Accountant before the due date.
 More often than not special arrangements for delayed payments can be made, where justified by circumstance.
 However, failure to contact the Treasury to make such arrangements will be taken as implying unwillingness, rather than inability, to pay.
 The College reserves the right to charge interest on unpaid battels balances.